Do I Have A Plumbing Leak?

 As a result, a steady stream of water flows from the tank into the bowl, and the only way to know for sure is to conduct a dye test.
 You must add a few drops of colouring dye to the tank and wait a few minutes.

-If the tank leaks, the water in the bowl will change colours, following which you can call a licensed plumber.
+If the tank leaks, the water in the bowl will change colours, so you can call a licensed plumber.

 You must check other water appliances like the toilet cistern, especially under the kitchen and bathroom cabinets.
 So, look for puddles around the tub, sink, shower, and under dishwashers, water heaters or washing machines.